joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

     the intention is to reduce the number of overlapping mutation testing and thus in the end reduce the execution time needed for testing all mutants. such a change would make it possible to propagate the result of testing one mutation subtype to other subtypes that actually result in the same generated code.
  * add an improved inspection "viewer"
- * add functionality to "reset" the status of mutants that are alive/timeout/killed by compiler
  * add an attribute to mutants so they can be marked as "inspected/equivalent"
  * add support for configuration files
  * Separate the *time* statistics for mutation testing to a separate chapter because when it is written at the same line it creates unnecessary git conflicts